pixielabs/handbook/03-project-delivery/06-reviews.md

 can also benefit from your research.
   - If you needed to look something up, the reviewer might too.
   - Put links in the description to tutorials and articles that helped you.
-  - Leave links to useful documentation as comments in the code and future devs will also benefit.
+  - Leave links to useful documentation as comments in the code so future developers will also benefit.

 ## As a 'reviewer'